mitch-seymour/rp-connect-pizza-tracker/README.md

     key: '${! json("customer_id") }'
 ```

 We're using the `customer_id` as the record key (see the last line) since we want all events for a given customer to be ordered.

-Now we're cooking with gas!
-Run the pipeline again:
+To deploy these changes, run the following command:

 ```sh
 rpk connect run /etc/redpanda/connect.yaml
 ```

-And verify that the data is now in Redpanda.
+Then, verify that the data is now in Redpanda.
 You can do that from the CLI:

 ```sh
 rpk topic consume orders